Jackson throws for 5 TDs as Ravens destroy Rams

 The Rams had zero total yards after their first two possessions, while the Ravens led 14-0.
 Ingram had a 1-yard TD run and Snead caught a 7-yard TD pass in the second quarter as the Ravens took a 28-6 lead into halftime.

 Jackson not only completed 9 of 9 passes for 87 yards in the first half, but the Ravens also had 173 rushing yards to the Rams' 19.
 He finished 15 of 20 before he was lifted early in the fourth quarter, but not before he delivered his second five-TD performance of the season, also doing it in the season opener against the Miami Dolphins.
-In what was expected to be a matchup of top defenses, only the Ravens delivered, giving up 99 first-half yards.
+In what was expected to be a matchup of top defenses, only the Ravens delivered, giving up 99 first-half yards and handing the Rams their most lopsided defeat at the Los Angeles Memorial Coliseum.
 The Rams' defense gave up more than 20 points for the first time since Oct.
 3.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)